sam-ludlow/mame-ao/README.md

 - Everything else – Considered a ROM, a hash of the file to determine the SHA1.

 Important notes on import
-- Filenames are not important, the file will be imported based on its SHA1.
+- Filenames are not important, except the extention, the file will be imported based on its SHA1.
 - Files will not be imported if its SHA1 is not in the current MAME version.
 - Only .ZIP archives will be extracted, other archive formats (.7z, .rar, ...) will be considered ROMs and not work.
 If you have these extract them manually to the import directory.
-- Successfully imported files will be moved from the IMPORT directory to the store, all other files are left in place, including archives.

 ## Export
-__NOTE: Export only currently supports Machine ROM (MR).
-Others coming soon.__

 If you want to use the downloaded assets (ROMs & DISKs) anywhere other than MAME-AO you probably aren't that happy with the way it stores files.
 Hash stores, no ZIPs, uncompressed ROMs or symbolic links, oh dear what am I supposed to do with those?

 Well that's what the export command is for use it like so: